Less-Ouch Blood Sugar Tests

 What you should know before testing from an alternate site:

-The U.S. Food and Drug Administration suggests drawing blood from a fingertip rather than an alternate site if you think your blood glucose is low, you don't regularly have symptoms when your blood glucose is low, or how you feel doesn't match the results from the alternate site.
+The U.S. Food and Drug Administration suggests drawing blood from a fingertip rather than an alternate site if you think your blood sugar is low, you don't regularly have symptoms when your blood sugar is low, or how you feel doesn't match the results from the alternate site.

 Basic steps for testing an alternate site: